jawalsh/z652-Digital-Libraries/docs/assignment_final_project.md

 In Canvas, submit:

-1. In the final project assignment in Canvas, submit your short report (item 2 above_ and inlcude a link to your prototype collection (item 1 above) in the report.
+1. In the final project assignment in Canvas, submit your short memo (item 2 above _**and inlcude a link to your prototype collection (item 1 above) in the report**_.
 2. In the Final Project Presentation discussion on Canvas, include a link to a 5-7 minute video presentation (item 3 above) about your final project.

 ## Criteria for Success